MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt.md

 **adapter_with_error_handler.py**

-In our sample, the adapter's `on_error` handler receives any exceptions thrown by your bot's turn logic.
+In the sample, the adapter's `on_error` handler receives any exceptions thrown by your bot's turn logic.
 If there is an exception thrown, the handler deletes the conversation state for the current conversation to prevent the bot from getting stuck in a error-loop caused by being in a bad state.

 [!code-python[adapter_with_error_handler](~/../botbuilder-samples/samples/python/13.core-bot/adapter_with_error_handler.py?range=16-56)]